Disclosure and Agreement for Certificates of Deposit

 I. Setoff and Security Interest

-If you ever owe us money for any reason as a borrower, guarantor or otherwise, and it becomes due, we have the right under the law (called “setoff”) to use the money from your account to pay the debt as well as any costs or expense incurred by us in enforcing our rights.
+If you ever owe us money for any reason as a borrower, guarantor or otherwise, and it becomes due, we have the right under the law (called “setoff”) to use the money from your account to pay the debt as well as any costs and expenses, including, without limitation and to the extent permitted by law, our attorneys’ fees and court costs, incurred by us in enforcing our rights.
 Any such indebtedness now or hereafter owing to us by you, either individually or jointly, may be charged to any account which is in your name or held jointly in your name and the name of another or others.
 We may exercise this right of setoff at any time, without prior notice to you or any owner of such account.

 We will not be liable to you if our setoff from your account leaves insufficient funds to cover outstanding items.
 You agree to hold us and our affiliates harmless from any claim arising as a result of the exercise of our right of setoff.